 With plantar fasciitis, the bottom of the foot usually hurts near the inside of the foot where the heel and the arch meet.
 The pain is often worst first thing in the morning or after a period of rest.
 This is due to the fascia contracting back to its original shape when the foot is at rest.
-The first few steps after rest are painful and difficult until the fascia stretches back out.
-Over time, the tiny bands that make up the fascia tissue may break, causing the pain worsens.
-These breaks in the fascia tissue can create scarring, signaling the body to protect the area.
-Heel spurs may occur.
+The first few steps after sleeping or sitting for extended time periods are typically painful and difficult until the fascia stretches back out.
+Over time, the tiny bands that make up the fascia tissue may break, causing the pain to worsen.
+These breaks in the fascia tissue can create scarring, which is the body’s signal to protect the area.

 Excessive stress to the plantar fascia leads to inflammation and discomfort.
 This stress can be caused by: